mco-gh/mco.dev/content/post/media/vertigo.md

 coverImage = "/img/vertigo.webp"
 +++

-This creative video reshot several short vignettes from the classic Alfred Hitchcock film *Vertigo* and shows us the originally filmed locations side-by-side with the current (circa 2019) views.
+This creative video reshoots several short vignettes from the classic Alfred Hitchcock film *Vertigo* and shows us the originally filmed locations side-by-side with the current (circa 2019) views.

 <!--more-->